pawansarule/BCA-Sci-Practical_Slips-CP/README.md

 16. Write C Program to find and store square of each element of one matrix into other matrix

 17. Write C Program to copy all elements of one array into another array using function.

-Q17) Write C Program to copy all elements of one array into another array using function.